 STA receives federal funds to provide a variety of services, including general administration, travel training, planning, and commuter-based information services through the Solano Mobility Call Center that offers transit trip planning, carpool and vanpool ride-matching services, incentive programs for bikes and vanpools, and the County's Emergency Ride Home program.
 Additionally, STA uses state funds to manage the in-person paratransit eligibility assessment program for the County's transit operators as part of their Solano Mobility Call Center, as well as other elements of the Mobility Management Program.
+STA also uses state and local funds to manage the SolanoExpress bus service, which is operated by Soltrans and FAST and is governed by their own Title VI polices and Language Assistance Plans.
 The Safe Routes to School program (SR2S) is also funded through federal funds.